 This is the other side of the bike lane problem.
 There are countless reason that could require roadwork in a bike lane.
 Like maybe they have to fix a problem beneath the roadway, or do some work to accommodate a construction project on the side of the road.
 Or maybe it’s just a city crew fixing a pothole or crack in the road.

-Then once the work is done, they usually leave the lane in worse condition — often much worse — than before the work was started.
+Then once the work is done, they often leave the lane in worse condition — sometime much worse — than before the work was started.
 The crews seldom take the extra care necessary to level the road surface, resulting in uneven ridges or dips in the roadway.
 It may not seem significant, and it’s something most drivers wouldn’t even notice.
 But for a bicyclist, those seemingly minor imperfections can make for a jarring, and potentially dangerous, ride.

 It should be obvious.
-A bike lane implies the presence of bikes, just as crosswalk implies the presence of pedestrians.
+A bike lane implies the presence of bikes, just as a crosswalk implies the presence of pedestrians.
 Which makes it the responsibility of the driver to anticipate cyclists, and be on the lookout for them.
-Those two lines of paint should be sufficient warning to any driver not to enter that lane for any reason without first scanning every inch of that lane for bicycles.
+Those two lines of paint should be sufficient warning to any driver not to enter that lane for any reason without first scanning every inch of it for bicycles.

 There is simply no reason why any driver should ever turn into the path of a rider, back in or out of a parking space without checking for oncoming bikes, or open a door into a rider in a bike lane because he didn’t check his mirrors first.

 So let’s make it clear that those few feet of asphalt belong to us, and it is the responsibility of the driver to enter, cross or stop in the bike lane safely — not the responsibility of riders to avoid him.
 And therefore, unless it can be shown that the bike rider was clearly at fault, the driver should bear 100% responsibility for any collision that occurs with a cyclist riding safely, and legally, in any bike lane.